erddasem/Here2OSM/README.md

 ### Content

-Implementation need PostgreSQL Database with PostGIS extention containing a routable OpenStreetMap road topology.
+Implementation need PostgreSQL Database with PostGIS extension containing a routable OpenStreetMap road topology.
 Topology can be created with pgRouting.
-In the database the schema openlr is needed.
+In the database the scheme openlr is needed.
-If you want to change the schema open pom.xml and change in configuration generator.
+If you want to change the scheme open pom.xml and change in configuration generator.
 Set database and login information in pom.xml and src/main/java/DataBase/DatasourceConfig.
 You need a HERE developer Account to get an API Key.
-This is needed to reuquest traffic incident data from the provider HERE.
+This is needed to request traffic incident data from the provider HERE.

 ### Requirements

 * HERE Account to request Traffic API
-* PostgreSQL Database with PostGIS extention
+* PostgreSQL Database with PostGIS extension
 * Routable OSM road topology
-* Schema openlr in your map database
+* scheme openlr in your map database

 ### Build